 A superb advisory program guides students on post-high school planning, career choices, college applications, workforce and military options, and other “real-life” skills needed to succeed in today’s world.
 An alternative learning program (ALP) formed for students in grades 9-12, helps students reach graduation standards and achieve credits using an online curriculum.
 The ALP is housed at the Meeker and Wright Special Education Cooperative (MAWSECO) in Howard Lake.

-Educational, nurturing, and fun preschool for 3 to 5 year-olds is located at Humphrey Elementary in Waverly, and at Winsted Elementary.
-The curriculum has a focused approach on learning and a strong emphasis on literacy skills.
-Transportation provided; scholarships available.
+Educational, nurturing, and fun preschool for 3- to 5-year-olds is located at Humphrey Elementary in Waverly, and at Winsted Elementary.
+Curriculum has a focused approach on learning, and a strong emphasis on literacy skills.
+Transportation is provided, and scholarships are available.

-Boys’ and girls’ sports teams encourage participation and achieve success.
+Boys’ and girls’ sports teams encourage participation and success.
 Middle school sports focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, and softball.
-There is an opportunity for all kids to participate.
+There is an opportunity for all students to participate.

-A district-wide enrollment of over 1200 students in K-12, shows our District continues to grow.
-With teachers and staff that are kind and caring, kids feel protected and safe as they learn.
+A district-wide enrollment of more than 1,250 students in k-12, shows our district is continuing to grow.
+With teachers and staff who are kind and caring, kids feel protected and safe as they learn.
 Safe and convenient bus transportation is provided to all resident students and some non-resident students.

-HLWW Schools have involved, caring parents, and supportive community members.
+HLWW schools have involved, caring parents, and supportive community members.
 Our school events are well-attended by parents, grandparents, and friends.
-There is are parent advisory committees, traveling sports teams, field trips, Laker Pride, district curriculum advisory committee, as well as many other opportunities for parents and community members to be involved and to support students.
+There are parent advisory committees, traveling sports teams, field trips, Laker Pride, and a district curriculum advisory committee, as well as many other opportunities for parents and community members to be involved and to support students.

-Special activities to expand student interests and experiences, such as student councils, after-school activities, English learners, special programs to assist and encourage healthy students, sixth-grade Deep Portage outdoor experience, fourth-grade fishing expo, and many others are available.
+Special activities to expand student interests and experiences, such as student councils, after-school activities, English learners, special programs to assist and encourage healthy student choices, sixth-grade Deep Portage outdoor experience, fourth-grade fishing expo, and many others are available.

 We have the programs, staff, and opportunities that children need for education, development, and growth.
-The wisdom of our experienced staff and the enthusiasm of our new staff create a learning environment for student success.
+The wisdom and enthusiasm of our staff create a learning environment for student success.
 Many of our staff members are returning to college to earn their master’s degrees and beyond.

 We’re proud of our school district and how we make the grade for the families of this community every day.
 Contact us at 320-543-4646 with any questions, or for more information, check out our website and Facebook at www.hlww.k12.mn.us.